 Back to top

-Cancer vaccines are usually a liquid that's given by an injection under the skin.
+Cancer vaccines are usually a liquid that's given by an injection under the skin (subcutaneously).
 How often they are given will depend on the type of cancer being treated and the type of vaccine being used.

 The possible side effects of cancer vaccines include a skin reaction at the injection site, a skin rash or mild flu-like symptoms.
 Certain cancer vaccines may cause more specific symptoms and you should be told about these by your nurse or doctor before starting treatment.

 Most trials with cancer vaccines are treating people with advanced cancers that can't be cured.
 However, some research is looking at treating cancers at an earlier stage.
-It's possible that vaccines may be used to try to prevent cancers at some time in the future.
+It's possible that vaccines may be used to try to prevent different types of cancer at some time in the future.

 Currently most of the research into vaccines has looked at cancer of the prostate gland, breast, pancreas, colon and rectum, lung, skin (mainly malignant melanoma), kidney, ovary, bladder and cervix.
 Vaccines have also been used to treat lymphoma and leukaemia.